MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/customer-prepayments.md

 ## Customer posting profile for prepayments

-Typically when you accept prepayments or depostis from your customers before goods or services are delivered, or before an invoice exists in your system, you will want to record the cash as a liability instead of an asset on your chart of accounts.
-Depending on your country or region there may be different requirements for recoridng these amounts in your general ledger, so be sure to check with your accountants for any local regulataions that apply.
+Typically when you accept prepayments or deposits from your customers before goods or services are delivered, or before an invoice exists in your system, you will want to record the cash as a liability instead of an asset on your chart of accounts.
+Depending on your country or region, there may be different requirements for recording these amounts in your general ledger, so be sure to check with your accountants for any local regulations that apply.

 Generally, the process for creating a posting profile to be used for prepayments is the same as any other posting profile.
 The key difference is the main account that you select in the **Summary account** field.
 For more information, see [**Customer posting profiles**](customer-posting-profiles.md).